 When one thinks of visiting the USA, Washington DC is perhaps not on everyone’s top 5 destinations.
 With rivaling destinations like New York City, LA, Miami and Hawaii, It’s easy to push DC down the list of places to visit.
 But the Nation’s Capital is a little melting pot of things to do for teenagers.
 In fact, there are so many different activities to do in DC that it can be a little overwhelming.
 From educational to active, it can cater to everyone in the family but the trick is you need to know where to look.
-So to take advantage of everything Washington DC has to offer, here are 15 attractions and activities your independent teen will love and find out why Washington DC with teenagers is a great family holiday destination.
+So to take advantage of everything Washington DC has to offer, here are 15 attractions and activities your independent teen will love and find out why Washington DC with teens is a great family holiday destination.

 TRAVEL TIPS YOU WILL FIND:

 - #01 – GO ON A SCAVENGER HUNT

 - #03 – EASTERN MARKET IN WASHINGTON DC

 - #05 – WATER ACTIVITIES ON THE POTOMAC RIVER